 Types of Manufacturing Process Audits (and why they don’t always work)

-Process audits require commitment to a regular practice, and as a result individuals may start to “pencil-whip” the audit checklist.
+Process audits require a commitment to a regular practice, and as a result, individuals may start to “pencil-whip” the audit checklist.

 Here, the problem is almost always how we do audits, not the audits themselves.

 Let’s look at some examples how different audit processes lead to subpar results.